kbeaver1/misinformation_quality_study/README.md

 In summary, participants’ views about misinformation remained mostly unchanged in the written responses that were capture before and after being shown an ad, but participants' responses became longer after being show a visual ad vs. an audio-only ad.
-The most interesting responses came from Question 3, when split by gender, males are 1.4 times as likely as females to tell a white lie and protect their friends, while females are 3.25 times as likely to tell the truth over supporting their friends.
+The most interesting responses came from Question 3 when based on gender: Males are 1.4 times as likely as females to tell a white lie and protect their friends, while females are 3.25 times as likely to tell the truth over supporting their friends.

 This repository is organized as a reproducible research compendium.
 There are three main sources of information: